ImagingInformatics/hackathon-dataset/README.md

 Install dependencies: ruby, bundler

 Run Bundler to install needed gems

     bundle install

-Run the script to upload all of the resources in the folders
+Run the script to upload all of the resources in the sub-folders.

+    ruby update.rb .

+You can also update only a subset of the resources by specifying a top-level directory.

-    ruby update.rb
+    ruby update.rb siim_andy_tcga-50-5072/DiagnosticReport

 # Process to contribute
-- Fork this repo
+- Fork this repo on github
 - Make your changes/improvements
 - Send a pull request

 # Suggested Exercises
 - Search report text to add coded diagnosis for Andy's DiagnosticReports

 # Patient Narratives
 ###Sally SIIM (mrn: BreastDx-01-0003)